Learning an instrument at any age is highly recommended. However, instrumental and piano practice tips for adults are different to children.

 Take Regular Breaks.

-Human beings, on average, have an attention span of 15 minutes before there mind starts to wander.
+Human beings, on average, have an attention span of 15 minutes before their mind starts to wander.
 Once you begin to lose focus, you are wasting your time practising.

 Sure, you may still make progress during that session, but you are unlikely to retain the information.
 You’ve probably experienced how frustrating it is to play something one day, but the next, you can’t start where you left off.